silentspring30/dao-ai-framework/daohaus_review.md

 2. Boost DAO with to decentralized storage such as IPFS and arweave link https://www.arweave.org/
 3. Boost DAO with ability to publish asset from DAO wallet e.g. Ocean marketplace Squads would like to publish data sets, AI Model and other assets from DAO wallet itself to receive royalties into treasury to Ocean marketplace.
 Ocean creates token, liquidity pool and lists it for sale.

-Problem: Currently, one squad member had to publish the asset from his personal wallet and receives all the royalties.
-This clearly created trust issues.
+(Currently, one squad member had to publish the asset from his personal wallet and receives all the royalties.
+This clearly created trust issues.)

-3. Proposal voting process takes too many steps and gas costs involved for each step Is the proposal voting process based on security?
+3. Proposal voting process takes too many steps and gas costs involved for each step.
+Is the proposal voting process based on security?
 Is this based on Moloch DAO or why are there so many steps.
 Squads asked questions why.

-4. Integrate snapshot for voting, cheap gasless but based on on-chain assets
+4. Integrate snapshot for voting, cheap gasless but based on on-chain assets.
-5. Are safe minions supported to ragequit or only treasury?
+5. Do safe minions support ragequit or only treasury?
 6. Could we create our own front-end to DAOhaus?

 ## Decentralized DAO framework sprint 2 [31/05/ - 03/07/2022]
-- Plan/setup further interviews with 2-3 squads
+- Plan/setup further interviews with 2 squads
 - Share typeform with squads again and wider AI community
 - Plan design thinking sessions with community
+- Make call for diverse team for design thinking sessions

 # Decentralized AI DAO Framework
 ## DAOhaus foundation
+### DAOhaus framework based on MolochDAO framework
+### Design Thinking Framework
+### Extension Decentralized AI DAO Lenses
+Graphic

+## Algovera UI
-- DAOhaus
+- DAO UI
-- DAOhaus Framework Open source

 ## Boosts
-- Boosts: DAOhaus wallet
+- Boosts: DAOhaus wallet - already existing
 - Boosts: DAO to DAO data sharing
 - Boosts: DAOhaus decentralized data storage